 The narrowing of the pylorus (opening from the stomach into the duodenum) is called pyloric stenosis.
-It occurs due to thickened pylorus muscles that prevent the movement of food from the stomach to the intestines.
+Pyloric stenosis in babies occurs due to the thickening of the pylorus muscles, preventing the food from passing through the stomach to the intestines.

-This blockage may cause projectile vomiting after feeding and often result in fluid and nutrient deficiencies and weight loss.
-Babies with pyloric stenosis seem to be hungry all the time and demand food after vomiting.
+The condition may cause vomiting after being fed, increasing the risk of fluid deficiency, nutrient deficiency, and weight loss.
+Babies with pyloric stenosis may seem hungry all the time, and vomiting may increase their food demand.

 Keep reading this post to know about the symptoms, causes, risk factors, diagnosis, treatment, and complications of pyloric stenosis in babies.